souravdas142/dotfiles/scripts/Ubuntu/README.md

 ###### &nbsp;&nbsp;Description :
 <p>
-			&nbsp;&nbsp;&nbsp;This script check whether Ubuntu 20.04 is released or not, if released,then it show you a notification with <br /> &nbsp;&nbsp;&nbsp;download button, if you select "Download", script redirect you to your default browser and automatically <br />&nbsp;&nbsp;&nbsp;start download "Ubuntu 20.04" (For Mobile-phones : clicking on "Download" option, will let you directly<br/>&nbsp;&nbsp;&nbsp; download with your download manager). <br />&nbsp;&nbsp;&nbsp;
+			&nbsp;&nbsp;&nbsp;This script check whether Ubuntu 20.04 is released or not, if released,then it show you a notification with <br /> &nbsp;&nbsp;&nbsp;download button, if you select "Download", script redirect you to your default browser and automatically <br />&nbsp;&nbsp;&nbsp;start download "Ubuntu 20.04" (For Mobile-phones : clicking on "Download" option, will let you directly<br/>&nbsp;&nbsp;&nbsp; download with your default download manager). <br />&nbsp;&nbsp;&nbsp;
 </p>

 ###### &nbsp;&nbsp;&nbsp;Usage